cpml-au/Flex/README.md

 ## Usage

-Setting up a symbolic regression problem in _AlpineGP_ involves several key steps:
+Setting up a symbolic regression problem in _Flex_ involves several key steps:

 1. Define the functions that return the **prediction** and the **fitness** associated to an individual.
 These functions **must** have at least the following